bholeynath1008/Python-For-All/notes-by-topics/6-asyncio.md

 **Meaning:**
 Multiple tasks **start together** and run **overlapping in time**.
 While one task waits, another task executes.
+**Example:** To download 100 images from internet, Many images at the same time (much faster).
+No need to wait for first images to be downloaded, all start downloading at same time.
 **How it is achieved:**

 * `asyncio.gather()`